-Applicants should plan to submit GRE scores along with their application packets by the January 15 deadline.
+Applicants should plan to submit their application packets, with all required materials, by the January 15 deadline.

 The Biological Sciences Master’s Program is fully funded: accepted students receive a tuition waiver and an academic year stipend in exchange for work in the department as a teaching fellow assisting with laboratory courses.
 Students are also eligible for summer stipends and research support.

 For more information on tuition and fees, visit the graduate admission site.

 The master’s program in biological sciences continues and enhances the undergraduate foundation of a number of academic disciplines, including biology, biochemistry, neuroscience, and environmental science and policy.
 This program focuses on modern methods in both laboratory and field research and requires students to design and implement a thesis demonstrating sophisticated experimental and conceptual approaches to substantive questions in the biological sciences.

 Over the course of the program, students are expected to develop:

 - A deep knowledge of a life sciences subdiscipline through a faculty-mentored research project.